Andreea-Lita/Daily-Planner-App-/README.md

 # <Your-Project-Title>

 ## Description
+ 1. Calendar set up for 9am - 5pm
+2. Must be able to enter event information on each line.
+3. Can user enter multiple items per line?
+4. Save button which sends item to local storage and saves
+5. If time, add a complete button and a delete button
+6. If time, add a way to change to a different day.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: